gbuesing/hookforward/README.md

 hookforward start https://user:pass@myname.cloudant.com/hooks http://localhost:4567/myhandler
 ```

+You can also specify these urls in a .hookforwardrc file -- see instructions below.

 Testing the setup
 -----------------

-Trigger a test webhook from your webhook provider, or use the ```hookforward test``` command, e.g.:
+Trigger a test webhook from your webhook provider, or use the ```hookforward test``` command:
 ```
 hookforward test https://user:pass@myname.cloudant.com/hooks
 ```

-Here's a simple one-line Sinatra app to test receiving webhooks, which will just dump the contents to STDOUT:
+Here's a simple one-line Sinatra app you can use to dummy as the app that would consume the webhooks:
 ```
 ruby -rubygems -r sinatra -e "post('*') { puts request.body.read }"
 ```